Approaches for Real-time Updates of AWS Secrets Manager Secrets in Applications

 • The Agent retrieves secrets from Secrets Manager and caches them in memory

-• Applications fetch required secrets from the Agent’s local HTTP endpoint instead of directly calling the Secrets Manager API
+• Applications fetch secrets from the Agent’s local HTTP endpoint instead of calling the Secrets Manager API directly

-• The Agent periodically refreshes its cache based on a configurable TTL (default: 300 seconds)
+• The Agent refreshes its cache based on a configurable TTL (default: 300 seconds)

-• The Agent provides an API endpoint that can be used to force an immediate refresh of specific secret values
+• The Agent provides an API endpoint to force immediate refresh of specific secrets

-Integration with event-driven architecture: This capability can be leveraged in conjunction with EventBridge notifications to ensure that when a secret is updated in Secrets Manager, the application can promptly retrieve the new value from the local Agent.
+Integration with event-driven architecture: This capability works with EventBridge notifications.
+When a secret updates in Secrets Manager, the application can promptly retrieve the new value from the local Agent.

 • Benefits: Simplifies secret retrieval and provides efficient caching

-• Best practice: Understanding the Agent’s TTL and refresh mechanisms is essential for ensuring the application operates with up-to-date secrets
+• Best practice: Understanding the Agent’s TTL and refresh mechanisms ensures the application operates with up-to-date secrets

 5.4.
 For containerized applications (ECS, EKS)

-For applications running within container orchestration services like ECS and EKS, specific integration mechanisms with AWS Secrets Manager are available.
+For applications in ECS and EKS, specific integration mechanisms with Secrets Manager are available.

 ECS Integration:

-• Secrets can be injected directly into container definitions as environment variables or into log configurations.
+• Secrets can be injected into container definitions as environment variables or log configurations

-• This action can be triggered programmatically via the ECS API in response to an EventBridge event indicating a secret update.
+• This can be triggered via the ECS API in response to an EventBridge event

 EKS Integration:

-• The AWS Secrets and Configuration Provider (ASCP) for Kubernetes can synchronize secrets from Secrets Manager to Kubernetes Secrets.
+• The AWS Secrets and Configuration Provider (ASCP) for Kubernetes synchronizes secrets from Secrets Manager to Kubernetes Secrets

-• This allows applications running within Kubernetes pods to consume secrets using standard Kubernetes mechanisms.
+• Applications in Kubernetes pods consume secrets using standard Kubernetes mechanisms

-• The External Secrets Operator is another tool that can achieve this synchronization.
+• The External Secrets Operator also achieves this synchronization

-• These solutions can be configured to automatically update the Kubernetes Secret when the corresponding secret in Secrets Manager is changed.
+• These solutions can automatically update the Kubernetes Secret when the Secrets Manager secret changes

 • Configuring the container orchestration service to communicate with Secrets Manager

-• Ensuring that the IAM roles associated with the ECS tasks or EKS pods have the necessary permissions to access the required secrets
+• Ensuring IAM roles for ECS tasks or EKS pods have permissions to access the required secrets

-While these methods might not offer instantaneous updates to running containers, they provide robust ways to ensure that new deployments and updates utilize the latest secret values.
+These methods do not provide instantaneous updates to running containers, but they ensure new deployments use the latest secret values.

 6. Considerations and Best Practices